 There are six specific objectives to the Partnership, each of which entails one or more operational objectives.
 As further discussed in Chapter 3, the operational objectives are linked to key performance indicators (KPIs) to monitor and assess their progress/achievement.
 The potential contribution of the projects towards the zero-pollution ambition for a toxic-free environment as expressed in the European Green Deal communication will be taken into account.
-The specific objectives are listed below and the respective operational objectives are shown in Figure 8, a visual representation of the links between different objective levels.
+The specific objectives are listed below.

-- Specific objective 1: Enabling steel production through carbon direct avoidance (CDA) technologies at a demonstration scale; - Specific objective 2: Fostering smart carbon usage (SCU Carbon capture) technologies in steelmaking routes at a demonstration scale, thus cutting CO2 emissions from burning fossil fuels (e.g. coal) in the existing steel production routes;32 - Specific objective 3: Developing deployable technologies to improve energy and resource efficiency (SCU Process Integration); - Specific objective 4: Increasing the recycling of steel scrap and residues, thus improving smart resources usage and further supporting a circular economy model in the EU; - Specific objective 5: Demonstrating clean steel breakthrough technologies contributing to climate-neutral steelmaking; - Specific objective 6: Strengthening the global competitiveness of the EU steel industry in line with the EU industrial strategy for steel.33
+- Specific objective 1: Enabling steel production through carbon direct avoidance (CDA) technologies at a demonstration scale; - Specific objective 2: Fostering smart carbon usage (SCU Carbon capture) technologies in steelmaking routes at a demonstration scale, thus cutting CO2 emissions from burning fossil fuels (e.g. coal) in the existing steel production routes;33 - Specific objective 3: Developing deployable technologies to improve energy and resource efficiency (SCU Process Integration); - Specific objective 4: Increasing the recycling of steel scrap and residues, thus improving smart resources usage and further supporting a circular economy model in the EU; - Specific objective 5: Demonstrating clean steel breakthrough technologies contributing to climate-neutral steelmaking; - Specific objective 6: Strengthening the global competitiveness of the EU steel industry in line with the EU industrial strategy for steel.34

-32 This specific objective exclusively focuses on the steelmaking process.
+33 This specific objective exclusively focuses on the steelmaking process.
 By way of example, it does not cover projects that aim to use gases from steelmaking as a feedstock in processes of other sectors; by contrast, it does cover projects aiming to prepare/treat such gases to meet the requirements of other sectors.

-33 European Commission (2013), Action Plan for a competitive and sustainable steel industry in Europe, COM/2013/0407 final, available at: eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A52013DC0407; European Commission (2016), Steel: Preserving sustainable jobs and growth in Europe, COM(2016)155, Available at: eesc.europa.eu/en/our-work/opinions-information-reports/opinions/steel-preserving-sustainable-jobs-and-growth-europe
+34 European Commission (2013), Action Plan for a competitive and sustainable steel industry in Europe, COM/2013/0407 final, available at: eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A52013DC0407; European Commission (2016), Steel: Preserving sustainable jobs and growth in Europe, COM(2016)155, Available at: eesc.europa.eu/en/our-work/opinions-information-reports/opinions/steel-preserving-sustainable-jobs-and-growth-europe